A full circuit-based quantum algorithm for excited-states in quantum chemistry: Numerical Simulation

 Furthermore, we compare the FQESS algorithm with another two typical hybrid variational algorithms for excited-states, i.e. VQD and SSVQE algorithm.
 The ansatz circuit for these two algorithms is the hardware-efficient ansatz \cite{kandala2017hardware} and the classical optimization algorithm used is Newton gradient descent algorithm.
 For hydrogen molecule, the initial state for VQD algorithm is same to that of FQESS algorithm when determining various eigenstates.
 The four initial orthogonal states in the SSVQE algorithm are chosen as the eigenstates of $P_{1}$ and the corresponding weights for them are $w_{1}=0.4$, $w_{2}=0.3$, $w_{3}=0.2$, $w_{4}=0.1$.
 So the target convergence value for SSVQE algorithm is $\sum_{i=1}^{4}w_{i}E_{i}$.
 For LiH molecule, the convergence values for FQESS and VQD algorithms are the eigenenergies of LiH molecule at $R=1.60$ angstrom, while target value for SSVQE algorithm is a weighted average ($w_{1}=0.8$, $w_{2}=0.2$) of the lowest two eigenvalues.
 The initial state for VQD and FQESS algorithm when determining various eigenstates is $\ket{+}^{\otimes 6}$ and the two initial orthogonal states for SSVQE algorithm are $\ket{+-}^{\otimes 3}$ and $\ket{-+}^{\otimes 3}$.
 The performances of these algorithms under noiseless and 10\% noise for hydrogen and LiH molecules are presented in the Figure \ref{fig_compare}.
 We can find that our FQESS algorithm shows stronger robustness against noise and the iteration times needed is less, which means it can achieve a faster convergence compared with the other two algorithms for excited-states.
 Although the two hybrid variational algorithms can be improved by changing the ansatz circuit or classical optimization process, these enhancements require pre-selection based on some prior knowledge, which is a potential challenge in practical applications, while the construction of FQESS algorithm only depends on the form of the target chemical Hamiltonian.
-In addition, our algorithm avoids the key challenges of overlap estimation realized by swap test in the VQD algorithm, and the limited number of solvable excited states caused by the difficulty of simultaneous optimization of ansatz in the SSVQE algorithm.
+The non-variational nature can also ensure that the FQESS algorithm converges to the target states along the direction of the fastest gradient descent, avoiding barren plateau.
+In addition, our algorithm can avoid the key challenges of overlap estimation realized by swap test in the VQD algorithm, and the limited number of solvable excited-states caused by the difficulty of simultaneous optimization of ansatz in the SSVQE algorithm.